regiimoep/setting-up-pegasus/README.md

 Sometimes, you want to use Romhacks or games that are unknown even to Screenscraper (rare occurence, but it happens).
 For these cases, you can now visit the `roms/[system]/media` folders and insert your own image files. **The only thing you need to ensure is that the image files are the same as the filename of your ROM/ISO!**

-## Stzep 7: Move your folders
+## Step 7: Move your folders

 Now you're basically done with the initial setup + scraping.
 Move the folders to your Odin's internal storage, or put them into your SD Card. **Pay attention, as AetherSX2 is unable to run games from the SD Card, but running from internal Storage does work**.

-**Please keep in mind that this is the case for Pegasus running AetherSX2, not AETHERSX2 in general.
-With less space, you can definitely put PS2 games on your SD card, but it is not possible to run them directly from Pegasus then.***
+**Please keep in mind that this is the case for Pegasus running AetherSX2, not AetherSX2 in general.
+With less space, you can definitely put PS2 games on your SD card, but it is not possible to run them directly from Pegasus then.**

 **One more caveat: In my experience, it is not possible to run WBFS Wii Games from SD Card, it is therefore recommended to convert all games to either Nkit or ISO formats for proper compatibilty**.